UKHomeOffice/engineering-guidance-and-standards/docs/accessibility-statement.md

 ## Non-accessible content

 At the time of writing there is no known non-accessible content on the engineering guidance and standards site.
-You can [list recently raised accessibility issues in GitHub](https://github.com/UKHomeOffice/engineering-guidance-and-standards/issues?q=is%3Aissue+is%3Aopen+label%3Aaccessibility).
+You can [see a list of open accessibility issues in GitHub](https://github.com/UKHomeOffice/engineering-guidance-and-standards/issues?q=is%3Aissue+is%3Aopen+label%3Aaccessibility).
 As GitHub may not be accessible to all users, we aim to promptly update this statement when new issues are raised.

 Contributing to the site using the [engineering guidance and standards repository on GitHub](https://github.com/UKHomeOffice/engineering-guidance-and-standards) is partially accessible.
-You can view [GitHub's accessibility conformance report](https://accessibility.github.com/conformance/github-com/) for details the current issues with accessing GitHub.
+You can view [GitHub's accessibility conformance report](https://accessibility.github.com/conformance/github-com/) for details of the current issues with accessing GitHub.
 If you would like to contribute to the site and are unable to, please contact the site maintainers by email: [segas@digital.homeoffice.gov.uk](mailto:segas@digital.homeoffice.gov.uk).

 ## Preparation of this accessibility statement